You May Also Like:

 - Social value and rental sustainability.
 Purpose-built student accommodation, aged care, and build-to-rent that emphasise tenant services and community amenities are drawing long-term capital.

-Brokers are becoming increasingly sophisticated in the way they can structure finance for investors.
 Investors who may have been priced out of the market in recent years, or serviceability isn’t as high as they require, are now putting heavy reliance on brokers to create a sophisticated capital finance structure so they are able to continue investing and growing wealth.
-There is, as always has been, a focus towards asset protection and generational wealth protection.

 Why it matters: The lending environment has normalised, but lender appetite is divergent across asset types and borrowers.
 Savvy investors are engineering financing structures to unlock opportunities and reduce cost of capital.